Near-optimal edge partitioning via intersecting families: The algorithm

-\begin{note} Algorithms in Theorem \ref{t-algo-fixed-n} can be derandomized with polynomial time overhead.
-In the algorithm, we independently generate labels of all vertices $l(v)$ and partitions of all edges $e$.
-However, we only use that for any two edges $e_1, e_2 \in E$ their partitions and the labels of their vertices were generated independently, so instead of fair random we can use 6-independent family of hash functions \cite{Wegman1981KIndHash}.
-Because the size of such family a is polynomial, we can bruteforce all such hash functions to find the most balanced partitioning. \end{note}
+We derandomize BISP and DBISP via hashing.
+Note that we do not need full independence of all random variables $l(v)$ and $f(e)$.
+It is enough that, for any two edges $e_1,e_2\in E$, their parts and the labels of their endpoints are generated independently; here we use Remark~\ref{r-algo-imbalance-det}.
+Thus, instead of fully random bits, we can use a $6$-independent family of hash functions~\cite{Wegman1981KIndHash}.
+Since the size of such a family is polynomial, we can brute-force all such hash functions to find a suitable partition.